davidtwco/rfcs/text/0000-build-std.md

 ### Potential migration breakage
 [potential-migration-breakage]: #potential-migration-breakage

-When building an existing `no_std` project for a tier three target with build-std, there could be an implicit dependency on `std` from a dependency `no_std` crate that has not yet made its dependency on only the `core` crate explicit, for example.
+When building an existing `no_std` project for a tier two or three target with build-std, there could be an implicit dependency on `std` from a dependency `no_std` crate that has not yet made its dependency on only the `core` crate explicit, for example.
 In this circumstance, this would fail to build as the